andrewfstratton/quando/docs/install_local_cloud.md

 ## Installing Quando:Cloud

-There are two main choices.
-Option A is preferable, but where there is little, or no, internet access, then Option B should be chosen.
+Option A should be chosen when possible, but where there is little, or no, internet access, then Option B can be chosen.

 <details><summary>A. Standard (online) Installation - with updates available</summary>

-This option allows a PC to be used:
-  - to allow access to a local Quando:Cloud for other 'Client/Display' PCs.
-The Client/Display PCs must be connected to the PC running Quando:Cloud, e.g. by HomePlug, Ethernet or Wifi.
-  - by non programming skilled _Authors_ who create interactions that can be automatically (re)deployed to Display PCs.
-  - by programming skilled Block/framework Developers to invent new blocks and add new devices, services, etc.  This option is detailed separately.

 You need to: